 An island escape exists just a few blocks west of the Las Vegas strip.
 Frankie's Tiki Room offers a menu of original rum drinks and is decked out in beautiful tiki carvings.
 Moreover, the island beach decor makes Frankie's more than just a place to order up a drink - it is an experience.
 Open 24 hours a day, Frankie's offers unique drinks that, for an additional price, can be ordered in souvenir mugs.
 Check out the store for mugs, t-shirts, and more.

 This unusual attraction features artwork created out of cars!
-Graffitied cars are half-buried underground, stacked on top of each other, or otherwise positioned in a strange poses.
-Not only are the automobiles strangely arranged, they also often have unique painting on them.
+Graffitied cars are half-buried underground, stacked on top of each other, or otherwise positioned in a strange pose.
+Not only are the automobiles strangely arranged, but they also often have unique paintings on them.
 Created by artists Mark Rippie and Chad Sorg, this outdoor exhibit is both bizarre and beautiful.
 This is the perfect spot to snap a few memorable photos!

 A witness of a massive gold rush during the mid 18th Century, the barren landscapes of the town of Nelson today attracts a surge of visitors.
 Post the Civil War, Nelson saw an influx of inhabitants who came here to turn their fortunes.
 The gold, silver as well as copper mines across this region changed many lives but only after devastating few others, leaving the town to a slow decay.
 Today, Nelson is one of the state's more popular ghost towns that attracts many photographers and film production crews owning to the hauntingly beautiful backdrops it offers.
 The town made an appearance in the movie '3000 Miles to Graceland'.

-Little A'Le'Inn situated on Old Mill Road is known for its dirt cheap drinks and friendly atmosphere.
+Little A'Le'Inn situated on Old Mill Road is known for its dirt-cheap drinks and friendly atmosphere.
 This cozy, Area-51 inspired bar is open on all days of the week and welcomes patrons from all across the city.
 The entire premise is smoke-free which means that you will have to step out if you are keen on smoking.
-Apart from this, you can also purchase a wide range of t-shirts, hats, glasses, and masks at reasonable rates during your visit to Little A'Le'Inn.
-A wide range of products like the alien mug, alien spoon and the alien mask sold here are amazing and unique.
+Apart from this, you can also purchase a wide range of t-shirts, hats, glasses, and other alien-themed merchandise during your visit to Little A'Le'Inn.
+A wide range of products like the alien mug, alien spoon, and the alien mask sold here are amazing and unique.